Red Velvet Sugar Cookies With Eggless Royal Icing

 Red velvet.
 It’s one of those flavors you either love it or hate it.

-I once had a really bad experience with red velvet coffee (please just say no), but fortunately I can handle my small red velvet cake, red velvet cupcakes, red velvet oreo cheesecake, and these Red Velvet Sugar Cookies.
+I once had a really bad experience with red velvet coffee (please just say no), but fortunately I can handle my small red velvet cake, small batch red velvet cupcakes, red velvet oreo cheesecake, and these Red Velvet Sugar Cookies.

 Red Velvet Sugar Cookies, as the name suggests, are cut out sugar cookies inspired by red velvet cake that you can cut out with fun cookie cutters and decorate with sprinkles.